zcy2002zcy/3DCKM-datasets/README.md

 # 🧱 3DCKM Dataset

-**3DCKM (3D Construction Knowledge Model)** is a large-scale dataset designed for 3D model learning, computer vision, and construction-related knowledge representation.
+**3DCKM (3D Construction Knowledge Model)** is a large-scale 3D channel modeling and environmental dataset designed for wireless communication research.
-It provides high-quality 3D data, metadata, and annotations to support research in geometry understanding, semantic labeling, and AI-based modeling.
+It provides spatially aligned channel matrices, multipath information, and environmental maps for 3D propagation modeling, AI-based prediction, and digital twin applications.
+This dataset is freely available for research and educational use.

 ---